skukla/vm-from-scratch/README.md

 Navigate to `Content > Elements > Blocks > Home Page Block - US`

-1. Duplicate the `Featured Products (Guest Customers)` dynamic block, change the newly-added dynamic block to the `Featured Products (Runners)` block, and then drag the `Featured Products (Runners)` block into the *second* row, beneath the three columns
+1. Duplicate the `Featured Products (All Customers)` dynamic block, change the newly-added dynamic block to the `Featured Products (Runners)` block, and then drag the `Featured Products (Runners)` block into the *second* row, beneath the three columns
 2. Add 10px top margin to the Dynamic Block element
 2. Save